University of Delaware Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UD, approximately 53% of students took out student loans averaging $9,432 a year.
 That adds up to $37,728 over four years for those students.

-How Much Money Do UD Graduates Make?bachelor's degree recipients from UD make around $57,000 per year during the early years of their employment.
+How Much Money Do UD Graduates Make?students who graduate with a bachelor's degree from UD make about $57,000 a year during their first few years of employment after graduation.
 That's great news for UD students since it is 43% more than the average college graduate's salary of $39,802 per year.

 Location of University of Delaware